-- Get out of direct sunlight and lie down in a cool spot, such as in the shade or an
+- Get out of direct sunlight and lie down in a cool spot, such as in the shade or an air-conditioned area.

 - Prop up your feet.

-- Take off any
+- Take off any extra clothes.

 - 1 quart water

-- ½ teaspoon (2.5 g) table salt
+- ½ teaspoon table salt

-- 6 teaspoons (30 g) sugar
+- 6 teaspoons sugar

 Rest and take it easy for 24 hours, and continue to drink a lot of fluids.
 Although you will probably start feeling better within just a few hours, it may take as long as a day and a half to completely replace the fluid that you lost.